Causes and Treatment Options for Stretch Marks in Singapore

 The most common treatment method for stretch marks is laser.
 A strong laser is required to induce significant collagen synthesis to treat stretch marks.
 In Radium Medical Aesthetics, carbon dioxide fractional resurfacing laser is used to create tiny holes in the skin so that new skin can grow.
 For new, red stretch marks, dual yellow laser or a pulsed dye laser is an optimal choice.

 Radiofrequency treatments can be combined with lasers to provide a better outcome.
-Radiofrequency treatments such as Tempsure, Tripollar, INFINI, combined with platelet rich plasma injection will yield excellent result.
+Radiofrequency treatments such as Tempsure, Tripollar, GENIUS, combined with platelet rich plasma injection will yield excellent result.
 However, platelet rich plasma injection is not allowed in Singapore.
 Using collagen stimulators is a relatively new approach to treat stretch marks.
 In some clinic studies, Radiesse has been used to successfully reduce appearance of stretch marks.
-Doctors are also exploring other injectable treatments such as Rejuran Healer and Profhilo to achieve similar outcomes with collagen stimulators.
+Doctors are also exploring other injectable treatments such as Plinest and Profhilo to achieve similar outcomes with collagen stimulators.
 However, more scientific studies need to be conducted to measure its efficacy.

 Stretch marks are very challenging to treat.
 In order to achieve the best outcome, Radium Medical Aesthetics takes a multi-modality approach to reduce the appearance of stretch marks.
 This means that, sometimes, a combination of lasers, topicals and collagen stimulators is more likely to achieve optimal outcome.